Za3efnoaccss/DrawOnImage/README.md

 # DrawOnImage

 ### class BackgroundView:
-- scaling a image (here: photo from the camera roll) in the original ratio if it is to big
+- scaling a image (here: photo from the camera roll) in the original ratio if it is too big
 - landscape and portrait support

 ### class OverlayView: